Arnfild/discord-clone/README.md

 # Features
 What are the core features of this project?
 * Register & Login system with Firebase authentication
-* Users get their random generated avatar (gravat) and can change it later
+* Users get random generated avatar (gravatar) and can change it later
-* All the user communication is done through channels, private messages are also supported (technically they are also channels)
+* All the user communication is done through channels, private messages are also supported (technically they are channels too)
 * Channels have metadata, users can see channel's description, who created the channel, top posters list
 * Users can favorite channels to access them easier
 * Notifications for public channels
-* Animation that informs other users that someone's typing
+* Animation that informs other users when someone is typing
-* Loading animations for all the elements: app itself, channels, channel's metadata, messages etc.
+* Loading animations for all the elements: app itself, channels, channel's metadata, messages, ...
-* Security is done through Firebase rules, both for storage and database
+* Security is done through Firebase rules for both storage and database
 * Images and emojis support for messages